Delta cuts ribbon on new LaGuardia concourse

 A new concourse at LaGuardia Airport opened Tuesday, another part of the $8 billion revamp of the airport in Queens.

-Delta Air Lines showed off the concourse to a crowd of several hundred that included Gov. Andrew M. Cuomo as well as Delta employees and construction workers who put up the building.
+Delta Air Lines showed off the Teminal C concourse to a crowd of several hundred that included Gov. Andrew M. Cuomo as well as Delta employees and construction workers who put up the building.

 “This was project impossible,“ Cuomo told the onlookers.
 But “New York always did the impossible.
 New York was built on the impossible."